 - Tax deductions you expect to file for

 These are the same pieces of information you or your accountant deals with every year when you file your taxes.
-So, If your personal situation has not changed very much from last year, the easiest way to estimate your tax bracket is to look at your last year’s tax return.
+Normally, if your personal situation has not changed very much from last year, the easiest way to estimate your tax bracket is to look at your last year’s tax return.
+However, with the recent passing of the Tax Cuts and Jobs Act, a lot of the rules and brackets have changed.
+Thus, it is wise for most people to estimate their bracket by crunching new numbers.

 Estimating Your Tax Bracket with Last Year’s Tax Return